phetsims/sun/doc/Checkbox.md

     * When toggled to checked: "checked", then "Cloud added to sky."

 ### Example 2 Core Description for Special Angles checkbox in Trig Tour:
+**Note:** At initial re-design context responses were not part of "Core Description."
     * accessible name: Special Angles
     * accessible help text: Explore with or without constrained angles.
     * initial state: unchecked